cvonsteg/RepublicML/README.md

 # Machine Learning from Scratch

+_"...if your starting point is unknown, and your end-point and intermediate stages are woven rtogether out of unknown material, there may be coherence, but knowledge is completely out of the question..."_ - Plato (Repbulic)

+Whilst newer ML libraries and packages make models out-of-the-box, accessible, and easy to use, they do not necessarily lend themselves to understanding the underlying components.
+This project is an (ambitious) attempt and learning-by-doing...from scratch.

-Build common machine learning models/algorithms from scratch using primarily base Python, and occasionally the likes of Numpy for more efficient linear algebra operations.
+I will attempt to build common machine learning models/algorithms from scratch using primarily base Python, and occasionally the likes of Numpy for more efficient linear algebra operations.

 ### TODO